It Happened in Monterey: Background

-Cover versions
+Recorded versions

 The song was covered several times following the appearance in King of Jazz, including by George Olsen and Vincent Lopez.
 Other popular versions were by the Regent Club Orchestra on Brunswick Records, and Ruth Etting.
 Bing Crosby sang the song with Whiteman's orchestra in a performance at the Seattle Civic Auditorium, which was broadcast nationwide live via the Columbia Broadcasting System in April 1930.
-Mel Tormé recorded it with his Mel-Tones and Sonny Burke and his orchestra on the Musicraft Records label in 1946.
+Mel Tormé recorded it in 1946 in a then-contemporary 4/4 swing arrangement with his Mel-Tones and Sonny Burke and his orchestra on the Musicraft Records label.

-By the 1950s, the song had declined in popularity and was rarely sung until it was revived and popularized again by Frank Sinatra.
-Sinatra recorded it for his 1956 Capitol release Songs for Swingin' Lovers!, to an arrangement and orchestration by Nelson Riddle.
+In 1955, the song was recorded in its original waltz form by Perry Como, and then further popularized by a 1956 Frank Sinatra recording, which, like the earlier Tormé recording, gave the song a 4/4 swing arrangement.
+Sinatra included it on his 1956 Capitol release Songs for Swingin' Lovers!, an album that featured arrangements by Nelson Riddle.
 Biographer John Frayn Turner writes: It Happened in Monterey'... had never sounded like that before or since".
 Biographer Spencer Leigh notes the "looseness of his phrasing in the second chorus".
 Sinatra began performing it live.
 It features as the second track on his 1957 live album Sinatra '57 in Concert, and also appeared on the original UK pressing of Come Fly with Me as a replacement track for the banned "On the Road to Mandalay".

 Bing Crosby and Rosemary Clooney included the song in their 1958 album Fancy Meeting You Here with updated lyrics.